ringcentral/bugsnag-notification-app/README.md

 $ npm run initDB
 ```

-### 6. Start server
+### 8. Start server

 ```
 $ npm start
 ```

-Visit your publish uri `https://xxxxxx.ngrok.io/webhook/new?webhook=rcWebhookUri`, and follow step to connect [RingCentral](https://app.ringcentral.com/) conversation and Bugsnag project.

-For test, you can get `rcWebhookUri` from [RingCentral Incoming Webhook integration](https://www.ringcentral.com/apps/glip-webhooks).

-### 7. Create a free RingCentral add-in app

-Please follow [here](https://developers.ringcentral.com/guide/team-messaging/add-ins/creation) to create a RingCentral notification add-in app.

-In `App Features`, enable `Interactive Messages`, then input URI `https://xxxxxx.ngrok.io/interactive-messages`.
-Please replace with your ngrok domain.

-In `Integrated installation in RingCentral app` section, enable `This app can be installed via the web`, then input URI `https://xxxxxx.ngrok.io/webhook/new`.
+### 9. Test at RingCentral sandbox

+Go to `https://app.devtest.ringcentral.com/apps/sandbox` with your sandbox account, you can get your apps in development here.
+Click Plus icon to add your notification app or bots to test.

 ## Deploy with serverless